Boost.Audio

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to use this tool: when the user asks for tempo, key, scale, or harmonic information.
-However, it does not mention when not to use it or provide direct comparisons to alternatives, though siblings are listed separately.
+The description provides explicit usage guidance: 'Use this when the user asks for the tempo, key, scale or harmonic information of a song.'
+However, it does not mention when not to use it or refer to alternative tools for other audio analysis tasks, so it falls short of a 5 by the rubric.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.